soniaa28/ChessReplayC3P/README.md

 Unrecognized PGN Symbols and Special Moves

 Another challenge came from the PGN notation itself.
-When testing real PGN examples or even the sample data inside MyPGNParser, the parser encountered several tokens that were not supported by the base implementation — such as:
+When testing real PGN examples or even the sample data inside MyPGNParser, the parser encountered several tokens that were not supported by the base implementation — such as:O-O or O-O-O (castling),moves with checks, like Qh5+ or Re1+.
-	•	O-O or O-O-O (castling),
-	•	moves with checks, like Qh5+ or Re1+.

 The original code was not able to recognize or process these tokens, which caused the parser to stop or raise an exception.
 I tried to extend the parser to handle castling moves, but it turned out to be quite complex — it required modifying both the token parser and the move generator to update both the king and rook positions simultaneously.